 Besides, Der Neue Horizont customers sometimes recommend their clients to resow the field after weather extremities to mitigate losses.
 In this case, it is important for the insurers to control if farmers follow their recommendations and how efficient they are performing the task.
 DNHR makes the situation clear by using vegetation indices.
 In particular, the company’s specialists have monitored the field with NDVI.

-Additionally, by figuring out the typical weather trends in the questioned area, EOS Crop Monitoring users can estimate crop insurance risks due to recurrent climatic threats in the area.
+Additionally, by figuring out the typical weather trends in the questioned area, EOSDA Crop Monitoring users can estimate crop insurance risks due to recurrent climatic threats in the area.
 It helps calculate insurance premiums more accurately.

 Outcome: Save Resources And Validate Insurance Claims Faster, Yet With A Greater Precision

-On EOS Crop Monitoring, Der Neue Horizont avails data-driven analytics to understand if the insurance case has occurred, if the field was handled properly, and if any insurance proceeds are to be indemnified.
+On EOSDA Crop Monitoring, Der Neue Horizont avails data-driven analytics to understand if the insurance case has occurred, if the field was handled properly, and if any insurance proceeds are to be indemnified.
 In particular, the EOSDA platform allows:

 - assessing the current field state thanks to the satellite monitoring (regular data updating);